KastnerRG/Read_the_docs/docs/project5.rst

   - .bit and .hwh files
   - FM.ipynb host file

 **Report:** For this project, you must submit a report the throughput with 1 page for each function from section 4.
 You may add figures, diagrams, tables, or charts to describe your architectures with a short paragraph explaining them.
 No questions; no answers.
 Just explain your design.
-We will check if (1) your final FM Demodulation functions are functionally correct (they pass their test benches).
+We will check if your final FM Demodulation functions are functionally correct (they pass their test benches).
 The report will help us to understand your design.
 You also can use this report to explain your work for bonus part (check the grading section).

 7) Grading Rubric
 -----------------

 **30 points:** Functionally correct design.
 You will get full credit if we are able to build your blocks without any effort.
-All four functions must pass their test benches.
+All functions must pass their test benches, and the test benches must show some amount of careful thought.
 You need to report your throughput for each function in your report.

 **60 points:** Pynq Demo.
 You will get full credit for clear audio output.

 **10 points:** Report.

-**Bonus:** Base Overlay
+**Bonus:** Implement audio through the Pynq board.
+The Pynq board only plays audio through the FPGA fabric.
+If you are interested in this, you should look at the Pynq Base Overlay.